thomas-hennessy-work/QA-Final-Project/README.md

 ### Terraform
-We used Terraform as the configuration management tool to set up the AKS cluster.
+We used Terraform as the provisioning tool to set up the AKS cluster with the correct VMs and their resource group.
+The Branch Model was used to promote best practises and to deploy to multiple environments (live, staging and testing), with the same infrastructure code.

 ### Jenkins
 We used Jenkins as the CI Server.
 This allowed us to deploy the application very easily by creating a Jenkins Pipeline job using a multi-stage pipeline script.